Dupchuwangmo7/Dupchuwangmo7.github.io/_posts/2024-5-11-SWS101_TrafficAnalysisEssentials_Journal.md

 - Provides full network visibility.
 - Helps comprehensive baselining for asset tracking.
 - Helps to detect/respond to anomalies and threats.

+#### TAsk 4
+This room ia all about Network Security Operations and Network Traffic Analysis.
+Effective network security operations and network traffic analysis play a critical role in maintaining the security and integrity of enterprise networks, protecting sensitive data, and ensuring business continuity in the face of evolving cyber threats and attacks.